Stevetm2/K2_Custom_Macros/README.md

 When you enable the save feature, and enable the Creality K2 filament PA and Flow calibration options on the printer, these PA and Flow values will be stored to this custom FIL_DB.
 The macros will then automatically use these values during each filament change.
 This solved a problem I was seeing, I found that these values did not updated for non-Creality filament, until now!

+__UPDATE__ 5/25/25 FW

+1. Added support for FW 1.5.5.2 and above.
+See new install step below.
+2. When updating to a new firmware, remember to follow the FW update info for FW 1.1.4.2 for any FW update.

 __UPDATE__ 7/20/25 New Version

 1. There is now support for multiple CFS's, performiing settings changes during any filament change.